Colo-Colo: Stadium

 Colo-Colo initially played on a field called Estadio El Llano but in January 1928 moved to the Campos de Sports de Ñuñoa.
 The team later moved to Estadio Nacional where it played from 1939 to the late 1980s.
 In 1946 the club bought a stadium from Carabineros de Chile – then called Fortín Mapocho – which was closed according security reasons.
 It was intended to build a 30,000-seat stadium at the site.
 However, a municipal ordinance prohibited construction in the area.
 For that reason, Colo-Colo sold the stadium in order to raise funds for the future Estadio Monumental.

 In 1956, club's president Antonio Labán acquired a 28 ha terrain at Macul, close to the intersection between Vicuña Mackenna and Departamental.
 The new stadium was originally planned with a capacity of 120,000.
 Due to the work's high cost and lack of a government subsidy the project was halted.
 In 1960, after Chile's successful proposition to hold the World Cup, several congressmen proposed to build a 52,000-seat stadium at Colo-Colo's site.
 However, the 9.5 Valdivia earthquake and a willingness from congress stopped the initiative.

 Colo-Colo's brilliant campaigns in 1972 and 1973 allowed the stadium construction to resume.
 It was inaugurated in a league match 1975 which Colo-Colo win 1–0 over Deportes Aviación with Juan Carlos Orellana, who become the first player to score a goal in Monumental's history.
 However, the stadium was closed due to lack of basic services and infrastructure.
 It was not reopened until 1989 thanks to Hugo Rubio's transfer to Bologna which allowed the club to receive US$1 million to repair the problems mentioned.
 The stadium was called Monumental David Arellano in honour of its founder and its definitive inauguration was in a match against Uruguay's Peñarol which Colo-Colo won 2–1.

 Since its definitive opening, the stadium has seen the 1991 Copa Libertadores and 1992 Copa Interamericana titles as well as several league honors.

 Monumental's public record attendance was in 1992 for a derby match with Universidad de Chile which registered an attendance of 70,000 fans approximately.
 That record was closely followed in August 1993 during a 2–0 exhibition match win over Real Madrid with a 67,543 attendance.
 Several remodeling works and stricter security brought down the total capacity to 47,347.

-The Chile national team usually use the stadium for its games since 1997.
+The Chilean national team usually use the stadium for its games since 1997.
 The stadium was also used during the 2015 Copa América.